 One of the three bear cubs was transferred to the SDHS’s Ramona Wildlife Center.
 Photo courtesy SDHS

-Three orphaned California black bear cubs have been transferred to San Diego Humane Society’s Ramona Wildlife Center for rehabilitation over the past two weeks, it was announced Monday.
+Three orphaned California black bear cubs, transferred to San Diego Humane Society’s Ramona Wildlife Center for rehabilitation about a month ago, have passed their health exams and have been housed together to grow strong until they are ready for the wild, it was announced Thursday.

 Two of the cubs came from Valley of Falls in the San Bernardino Mountains, and the third from Lake Arrowhead.
 The bears all arrived on separate dates, after being rescued by the California Department of Fish and Wildlife.